Weapons and armour in Anglo-Saxon England: Swords

-In Old English, the scabbard was known as a scēaþ ("sheath"), although the term fætels also appears in Anglo-Saxon literature and may have had the same meaning.
+In Old English, the scabbard was known as a scēaþ ('sheath'), although the term fætels also appears in Anglo-Saxon literature and may have had the same meaning.
 The scabbard itself was typically made of wood or leather, and the inside was often lined with fleece or fur.
 The inside might have also been greased or oiled to prevent the sword from rusting.
 Some scabbards were further protected by a metal binding at their neck (known as a frog or locket) and a chape at the bottom.
 A bead of glass, amber, crystal, or meerschaum was attached by a small strap to the neck of some scabbards.
 There are examples of similar beads from Iron Age Germanic regions of continental Europe, and it is likely that they were adopted from the Huns during the fifth century.
 The beads may have been used for amuletic purposes—later Icelandic sagas reference swords with "healing stones" attached, and these stones may be the same as Anglo-Saxon beads.

 The sword and scabbard were suspended from either a baldric on the shoulder or from a belt on the waist.
 The former method was evidently popular in early Anglo-Saxon England, but the latter gained popularity in the later Anglo-Saxon period.
 For example, the Bayeux Tapestry only depicts the use of belts for sword carrying.

 The weight of these swords, along with descriptions of them in literature like The Battle of Maldon, indicates that they were used primarily for cutting and slashing rather than thrusting.
-Several Anglo-Saxon corpses were apparently injured or killed in this manner; the cemetery of Eccles in Kent contains three individuals who had sword cuts to the left side of their skull.
+Several Anglo-Saxon corpses were apparently injured or killed in this manner; the cemetery of Eccles in Kent contains three individuals who had sword cuts to the left sides of their skulls.